14 August 1947

 - Families were uprooted from the soil of their ancestors.
 People had to leave all their unmovable property and move to the other side.
 Millions of people were displaced and refugee camps were overflowing with people.
 Apart from the violence, diseases due to unhygienic conditions also killed many people.

 - Riots were rampant during the partition.
 Some people blame the British government for not doing enough to stem the violence.

-- The actual geographic demarcation of the areas was entrusted upon Sir Cyril Radcliffe.
+- The actual geographic demarcation of the areas was entrusted to Sir Cyril Radcliffe.
 He divided the roughly 450000 sq. km of territory between the two dominions.
 The international boundary between India and Pakistan, and between India and Bangladesh is even today the Radcliffe Line.

 Also on This Day